Curt Boettcher: The Millennium and Sagittarius

 Soon after The Millennium broke up, Boettcher's friend Gary Usher, fired by Columbia Records, started a record label called Together Records.
 He brought in Boettcher and Olsen as staff producers, and Boettcher was involved in several projects for the label.
 These included his first attempt at a solo album, as well as producing recordings for a Sandy Salisbury solo album, contributing to the second Sagittarius album, and co-producing with Olsen The Moses Lake Recordings by The Bards, which was a mixture of garage rock with psychedelia and sunshine pop elements.
-Though the second Sagittarius album, The Blue Marble, did see release (and also notched a minor entry on the singles chart with a cover of The Beach Boys' "In My Room", sung by Boettcher), and several Sandy Salisbury singles were released, the label failed before any of Boettcher's other work could be completed.
+Although the second Sagittarius album, The Blue Marble, did see release (and also notched a minor entry on the singles chart with a cover of The Beach Boys' "In My Room", sung by Boettcher), and several Sandy Salisbury singles were released, the label failed before any of Boettcher's other work could be completed.
 (Some Boettcher projects for Together were released in the early 2000s).
 Among other Boettcher productions remaining unreleased are sessions for Twice Nicely, guitarist Waddy Wachtel and singer Judy Pulver (co-writers of "Malachi Star", a song on Boettcher's 1973 solo album), a single for (My Three Sons actor) Don Grady of the band Yellow Balloon, and sessions produced with Gary Usher of a guitar duo called Tom and Dick.
 (Dick was songwriter David Batteau, who would later write songs with and for Boettcher in the band California.)
 Former Millennium bandmate Ron Edgar played drums on the Tom and Dick sessions.
 In 1970 Boettcher and Olsen served as mixdown engineers for Emitt Rhodes' first Dunhill album.